The website www.sympany.ch cannot be displayed correctly. Please update your browser: https://browsehappy.com

 You have a choice of the following deductibles (amounts in CHF):

-For basic insurance, the statutory minimum deductible for people aged 18 years and over is CHF 300.
+For basic insurance, the statutory minimum deductible for people aged 18 years and over is 300 francs.
 No deductible is charged for children.
-Adults can voluntarily increase their deductible to a maximum of CHF 2,500, children to CHF 600.
+Adults can voluntarily increase their deductible to a maximum of 2500 francs, children to 600 francs.

 Reaching the age of majority: at the age of 18, a deductible must be chosen for the first time.
-In order to keep your premiums low, we will suggest a deductible of CHF 2,500 in the next policy.
+In order to keep your premiums low, we will suggest a deductible of 2500 francs in the next policy.
 This will become valid on 1 January of the year in which you turn 19.

 Once you have reached your deductible, the compulsory basic insurance pays the costs of medical services and medications.
-However, you pay a legally stipulated but limited retention fee of 10 percent (40 percent for original preparations for which a generic or biosimilar is available.
+However, you pay a legally stipulated but limited retention fee of 10% (40% for original preparations for which a generic or biosimilar is available.
 The maximum co-payment arising from the retention fee is as follows:

 Once you have reached your maximum retention fee, Sympany pays 100% of the further costs incurred in that calendar year as detailed on the basic insurance benefits list.